nneonneo/sstic-2023/writeup.md

     ...
 ```

-The reversing process roughly looks like this:
+My thought process for reversing this roughly looked like this:

 1. `e.gs` is a list of `G` instances which are referred to by index in `e.get` and `e.set_uint`.
 2. `set_uint` is setting the `value` of several `G` instances in `e.gs`.